maxim-top/im.gitbook/reference/floo-ios/Classes/BMXConversation.md

 <a name="//api/name/messageCount" title="messageCount"></a>
 ### messageCount

-Number of all messages in session
+Number of all messages in conversation

 `@property (nonatomic, assign, readonly) NSInteger messageCount`

 #### Discussion
-Number of all messages in session
+Number of all messages in conversation

 #### Declared In
 * `BMXConversation.h`